Snomysnow/portfolio/README.md

-# portfolio
+# Portfolio
-a portfolio for 355
+A portfolio for 355, made with just basic HTML and CSS